lenghei/PHDResearch1_Cunwu/202609/readme.md

 ## 1. Research Objective

-The current research focuses on the robustness of lightweight object detectors for **small-object detection in UAV aerial imagery**.
+The current research focuses on the robustness of lightweight object detectors for **small object detection in UAV aerial imagery**.

 Based on practical UAV inspection scenarios, the main challenges considered in this study are: